zalando/PGObserver/README.md

 - Fetches and starts an official PostgreSQL 9.3 Docker image
 - Compiles the gatherer for you, creates a Docker image, and starts it inside the VM
 - Creates a Docker image for the frontend and starts it inside the VM
 - Exposes ports 38080 and 38081 for the frontend and the gatherer, respectively.
-You can then open the frontend on port 38080 and configure a database cluster to be monitored — e.g., http://localhost:38080/hosts/
+You can then open the frontend on port 38080 and configure a database cluster to monitor — e.g., http://localhost:38080/hosts/

 The easiest way to run it somewhere else is to change the config files and create your own Docker images to deploy.
 Just point it to the PostgreSQL cluster where you created the PGObserver database.